 - This process is quite complex and the chances of mistakes are a bit higher than usual.

 - Applications: Spiral models are used in projects where the risks are high.
 It can also be used in projects where the customers are unsure of what they need and they want the product to be based on the requirements of the users which they can find out from the feedback that they get in each spiral.

-In the article we have discussed the basic steps of the software development life cycle (SDLC).
+In the article, we have discussed the basic steps of the software development life cycle (SDLC).
 We have also discussed the pros and cons of using SDLC and why we need them.
 We also discussed some types of SDLC.
-I hope that after reading this article you have sufficient knowledge about software development life cycle.
+I hope that after reading this article you have sufficient knowledge about the software development life cycle.